 A Grenadier was a front-line soldier in the early 17th century who initiated attacks with the first grenades.
 The Grenadiers were lauded for their bravery as those first grenades required precise timing and control.
 Think of them as the original Special Forces.
 Today, of course, a Grenadier is the loveable mascot at IU Southeast.

-IU Southeast is the only NCAA team with the Grenadier mascot.
+IU Southeast is the only collegiate athletic program in the U.S. with the Grenadier mascot.

 Fact!
-According to the NCAA, IU Southeast is the only university with a Grenadier mascot—the elite of the elite!
+According to the NAIA, IU Southeast is the only university with a Grenadier mascot—the elite of the elite!

 The mascot of IU Southeast was a rat?